Preventing Food Waste and Redistributing Surplus Edible Food

 - Cost savings

-- Reduced environmental impacts associated with growing, harvesting, transporting, processing, and delivering food
+- Lower environmental impacts associated with growing, harvesting, transporting, processing, and delivering food

 - Greenhouse gas emission reductions

-- Sharing unwanted food with those in need
+- Sharing surplus edible food with those in need

 Buy only what you need:

 - Plan meals ahead of time to identify what items you have and what you need

 - Check your fridge and cupboards before shopping to avoid buying duplicate products